LukasKogler/user_meeting_19_mpi_tutorials/docu/source/index.rst

 This mini-workshop is seperated into three parts:

-Part one is a short introduction to MPI-parallel NGsolve in a jupyter notebook.
+Part one is a short introduction to MPI-parallel NGsolve.

-That notebook is not meant to be run by participants, as getting it to run with MPI requires some additional setup.
-Instead a python-script containing the same code is provided for you.

-If you still want to run it yourself you need to install the "ipyparallel" package and start up, and connect to, an ipython cluster.

 Part two consists of a series of basic python scripts for you to experiment with.
 This will hopefully get you used to NGsPy + MPI.